 - Ham Library is located in the Ennis and Nancy Ham Library on the second floor and is a quiet place to study either in study carrels or students can reserve study rooms.
 The library has late hours during the week and is known for food and caffeinated beverages during major exam times.

 - Atrium Café is located in the Westside Chapel Building and is encapsulated by a glass atrium.
 The café offers seating conducive to relaxing and just hanging out.
 The café also others food and beverages for sale allowing commuters to attend to any hunger or thirst.

-- The Student Development Office has a small seating area with free coffee/tea and so is a great place to hang out for class and converse with friends or Student Development staff.
+- The Center for Student Life has a small seating area with free coffee/tea and so is a great place to hang out for class and converse with friends or The Center for Student Life staff.